LianaTechnologies/lianamailer-gf/readme.txt

 REST API documentation of LianaMailer product is available at [our support site](https://support.lianatech.com/lianamailer/settings/rest-api.html).

 == Changelog ==

+= 1.0.57 2022-12-15 =
+* **Fixed:** LianaMailer opt-in label did not updated properly in form editor with Gravity Forms version 2.6.8.1

 = 1.0.56 2022-10-11 =
 * **Fixed:** Fetch mailing list properly from LianaMailer when "multiple lists" was not enabled.